RayBrandServices/3340-TicketTeam/README.md

 # 3340-TicketTeam
-Ticket System To Sell To People for Events such as Concerts and other Venues.
+Ticket System To Provide Pricing Information To People for Events such as Concerts and other Venues.
 Team Members:
 Brian Nguyen
 Ray Raymos